 I had been having some trouble swallowing for a few days, but I thought nothing of it.
 That is, until I almost choked on a piece of food.
 What I didn’t know was that my life was about to change forever.
 I have a rare disease called eosinophilic esophagitis.
-It was bad enough that I’m already dealing with another rare disease, but now having to manage two is very frustrating.
+It was bad enough that I’m already dealing with another rare disease, but having to manage three illnesses is very frustrating.
 It makes me feel sad, angry, and helpless all at the same time, but I hope my story helps you in some small way.
 I’m here to tell you that if you’re having even minor problems swallowing, don’t ignore it.

 Eosinophilic esophagitis is a disorder of the esophagus that is often thought to be caused by some unknown food allergy (or sometimes an environmental allergen), that results in an increased number of eosinophils (a type of white blood cell) in the lining of the esophagus.